 The site was an Indian pyramid which the Spanish conquerors found abandoned.

 Drink Siphon Coffee at Oromo

 I was surprised to see so many upscale coffee shops this far south and in a city of this size.
-In some ways it beats the big city of Medellin in terms of coffee quality.
+In some ways, it beats the big city of Medellin in terms of coffee quality.

-Oromo is an unassuming little place, with laid back, casual vibe.
+Oromo is an unassuming little place, with a laid back, casual vibe.
 We were ignored for a while when we first got there, so the barista brought us some alfajor cookies on the house to apologize.

 We ordered up a serving of siphon coffee with beans from the Cauca department.
 Now it isn’t common to see siphon prepared coffee in Colombia, or in many places at all really, so we definitely opted for this method of preparation.

 The barista brings over a cup of freshly ground beans and has you take in the aroma, then he returns with a chemistry like contraption straight out of Breaking Bad.

 Basically, the beans are held in a chamber up top and the water in a chamber below.
 They place an open flame under the glass beaker and the water boils and passes to the chamber with the ground coffee to steep.

 Once all the water passes above, they remove the flame, and the water drips back into the chamber below for serving.